 Guidelines for Specific Types of Notices

-In this chapter, and in this course, we use a specific style of notices.
-This style is standard, required format in this course.
-If you want to use a different style, discuss this with your instructor.
+In this section, and in this course, you use a specific style of notices.
+If you want to use a different style, get with your instructor.
 Otherwise, follow these guidelines in planning and designing special notices—they are your "specs"!

 Deciding on which type of notice to use is not an exact science.
 Don't use a danger notice when a warning is more appropriate (the same as "crying wolf").
 Also, use notices in a consistent way throughout a report.
 Do not create your own notices, such as putting "Important:" in place of "Warning."